hashkat/hashkat/docs/tutorial13.md

       tweet: {function: linear, y_intercept: 0.01, slope: 0.001}
 ```

 Agents started voicing their views 5 days before the day of their country's federal election, which coincidentally happen to occur in both countries on the very same day.
 The **INFILE.yaml** used for this scenario can be found in the *docs/tutorial_input_files* directory in *hashkat* under *tutorial13_scenario_2* as well as [here](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial13_scenario_2/INFILE.yaml).
 Copy this input file into your *hashkat* directory and run the simulation.
 Feel free to look through the input file to see what we did to produce this scenario.
 Due to the complexity of this network, the simulation may run slightly longer than the simulations done in previous tutorials.
-Judging by the number of supporters you will find in the social network, find a way to discover who will win the election in both Canada and the USA.
+Judging by the number of supporters you will find in the social network, find a way to discover who will win the election in both *Canada* and the *USA*.

 ## Moving Forward with ***#k@***